saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unreal/setup.md

   CrashReportClientVersion=1.0
   DataRouterUrl="https://unreal.backtrace.io/post/{subdomain}/{submission-token}>"
   ```
-  Provide the name of your subdomain and submission token for the `DataRouterUrl`.
+  Provide the name of your subdomain and a submission token for the `DataRouterUrl`.

 When your app or game crashes in the Unreal Editor, the Unreal Engine Crash Reporter dialog will appear and allow you to send the crash report to your Backtrace instance.